pyannote/pyannote-metrics/doc/source/reference.rst

 Diarization
 -----------

-Diarization error rate (DER) is the \emph{de facto} standard metric for evaluating and comparing speaker diarization systems.
+Diarization error rate (DER) is the de facto standard metric for evaluating and comparing speaker diarization systems.
 It is defined as follows:

 .. math::